dkrznar/background_generator/README.md

 # background_generator
-This project is part of Zero to mastery course
+This project is part of ZTM course